 The Long-Term Opportunities for Saving Money and Paying Off Debt

 As time goes on and you start to see the progress you are making – that additional $100 in your savings account, the credit card that just got paid off.
 You start to establish behaviors that inevitably create long-term opportunities.

-- You are more relaxed, and have less stress in your life – you may still get stressed out, but not because of your personal finances – you’re in control.
+- You are more relaxed, and have less stress in your life – you may still get stressed out, but not because of your finances – you’re in control.

 - As you start to build up your cash reserves, your concerns about covering unexpected emergencies, start to dissipate. (no more worries)